 - 2-ounce tube of fragrance-free Neutrogena Norwegian Formula Hand Cream works to hydrate and moisturize hands, delivering effective relief for dry, rough skin

 - This hand moisturizing cream is dermatologist-recommended and features a unique formula with concentrated levels of glycerin that leaves skin feeling softer and smoother

-- Specially formulated for dry skin, the unique Norwegian formula of our rough hand cream is fragrance-free and clinically proven to relieve dry skin
+- Specially formulated for dry skin, the unique Norwegian formula of our rough hand lotion is fragrance-free and clinically proven to relieve dry skin

 The name Neutrogena has been synonymous with skincare for decades, and with good reason.
 This Neutrogena Moisturizing Hand Cream has been recommended by dermatologists, as have so many other Neutrogena products.